Iron Cross (American band): Career

-New line-up
+New lineup

-In 2001, Iron Cross re-released their EPs and previously-unreleased material in the form of the full-length CD Live For Now.
+In 2001, Iron Cross re-released their EPs and previously unreleased material in the form of the full-length CD Live For Now.
 Grey played with The Royal Americans (a rockabilly-style band).

 A split release with British Oi! band Combat 84 was planned for release on GMM Records in 2002, although this recording never materialized.
 The mini-album Two Piece and a Biscuit, featuring four songs from Iron Cross and three from The Royal Americans, was released in 2007 on 13th State Records.

-By 2009, the line-up was: Sab Grey on vocals, Scotty Powers on drums, Dimitri Medevev (d.
+By 2009, the lineup was: Sab Grey on vocals, Scotty Powers on drums, Dimitri Medevev (d.
 2012) on bass, Mark Linskey on guitar and Shadwick Wilde on guitar.
 This group recorded two songs for a split EP with the band Keyside Strick, which Koi Records released as Koi Records Split Vol. 5.

 In 2012, Skinflint Records released the Iron Cross EP Est. 1980.

 "Crucified"

 In the mid 1980s, New York hardcore band Agnostic Front began covering "Crucified", a song from the Iron Cross EP Skinhead Glory.
 Agnostic Front included studio versions of the song on their Liberty and Justice For... and Something's Gotta Give albums.
 Grey's lyrics refer to being ridiculed for being different, being blamed for society's ills, being accused of violence, and to intolerance because of the actions of others.
 In a 1984 interview Grey described the intolerance he faced in D.C. for being white: